joyent/conch-api/docs/modules/Conch::Controller::ValidationState.md

 ### get

-Get the validation\_state record specified by uuid.
+Get the validation\_state record specified by uuid, along with all its associated results.

 Response uses the ValidationStateWithResults json schema.